Adriana-Camarotto/Brigadeiro-Recipe/README.md

 The 5 Day Coding Challenge Event were held by Code Institute, where they teach the basics of HTML, CSS, and JavaScript  to start the learning process in programming

+This was my second front end project.
+I started from the Skills that I have learned during this 2 firsts months from the complete zero Knowledge in coding to this brilhant Project!
+I am very excited to finish it!

 27 Setemper to 01 october 2022.

 ![preview](./.github/preview(2).png)